fortenforge/e/_posts/2018-05-07-plaidctf-2018-waitwait.md

 ?
 ```

-Basically, they gave us some partially filled-in shellcode.
-We had to fill in the blanks so that the shellcode would give us the flag when run.
-Sometime in the middle of the competition, the organizers released a hint stating that the server closes stdin/stdout before executing our shellcode.
+Basically, they gave us some partially filled-in shellcode, and we had to fill in the blanks so that the shellcode would give us the flag when run.
+Sometime in the middle of the competition, the organizers released a hint stating that the server closed stdin/stdout before executing our shellcode.

 Here's the partial shellcode they gave us, reformatted and annotated: